 Clyde Nursery Ltd acknowledges good nutrition in the early years is vital and children’s early experiences of food, is an important part in shaping later eating habits.
 We are committed to offering children healthy and nutritionally balanced foods which meet individual needs, requirements and encourage the development of good eating habits.
 Snack and meal times should be a happy, social occasion for staff and children alike and staff are encouraged to sit with the children at mealtimes, encouraging them to eat the food provided from home and share snack provided by Nursery.

 The 3-5-year children are involved in planning weekly food menus to learn about healthy eating.
-The menus consisting of healthy and nutritious foods and reflecting cultural diversity and variation are posted on the Notice Board in order that parents/carers can see in advance what their child will be offered and enable parents/carers to plan other food in the day accordingly.
+The menus consisting of healthy and nutritious foods and reflecting cultural diversity and variation can be found below in order that parents/carers can see in advance what their child will be offered and enable parents/carers to plan other food in the day accordingly.

 Prior to a child starting in Nursery please advise of any possible reactions to the 14 food allergens (Cereals containing gluten, milk, eggs, fish, shellfish, crustaceans, peanuts, other nuts, celery, mustard, sesame, lupin beans or sulphites).

 Parents/Carers are responsible for informing the Nursery, in writing, of any special diet or food allergy their child may have.
 These will be recorded, and all staff will be responsible for making themselves aware of and have knowledge of children’s special diets or reported allergies.
 Children will not be offered food or drink that they have been recorded as being allergic to.
 Allergy lists are updated on a monthly basis and as required.
 Staff will show sensitivity in providing for special diets and allergies.
 Staff will not use a child’s special diet or allergy in a negative way or make a child feel singled out because of their diet or allergy.